freeradical13/freeradical13.github.io/index.md

 ### Eukaryotes

 [Eukaryotes][] are single or multi-cell organisms and have a lipid bilayer cell membrane just like prokaryotes.
 Some have an additional cell wall like prokaryotes.
-Most eukaryotes are diploid meaning they have two molecules of each chromosome, although polyploids exist that have two or more.

 #### Cell Nucleus

 The [cell nucleus][] is the largest organelle and contains the DNA.
 The cell nucleus is surrounded by the nuclear envelope which has a double membrane and nuclear pores for communication of material with the rest of the cell.
 DNA is transcribed to RNA in the nucleolus.

+Eukaryotic have repetitive nucleotide sequences of TTAGGG on each end of each chromosome called [telomeres][].

 #### Ribosomes